StackNest Documentation

 1. Your prompt is sent to the AI — it writes Java code and descriptor files based on what you described.

-7. You get the output — the code, any warnings, and a download button for the compiled JAR (plugins) or source files (mods, Skript, datapacks).
+8. You get the output — the code, any warnings, and a download button for the compiled JAR (plugins and successfully-compiled mods) or source files (Skript, datapacks).

 Architecture patterns the AI is guided to use